mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/PREPARATION.md

 Additionally, you should have paraview on your computer.

+> **Note:** The docker container only ships 4C and its dependencies.
+It does not contain QUEENS.

 ## License

 While for most of the software installed in the virtual machine, their own licenses exist,